chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

  * Block guest access from unexpected countries
  * Block guest access to non-approved apps
- * Block privileged role members from countries except US (other acceptable countries)
- * Block directory sync account from non trusted location
+ * Block privileged role members from countries except US (other acceptable countries) **Block directory sync account from non trusted location** This Conditional Access Policy is used to make sure if the credentials for the directory sync account is stolen that they cannot be accessed outside of the trusted network.
+[Link to KQL Log Analytics Query](https://github.com/chadmcox/Azure_Active_Directory/blob/master/Log%20Analytics/Conditional%20Access%20Policy/Privileged%20Role%20Members/Find%20possible%20Directory%20Sync%20Account%20impact%20if%20blocked%20from%20untrusted%20network.kql)

 **Block accounts excluded from require MFA policies from non trusted location**